Government by the People

 If you would like to see systems of Personal Representation implemented and/or Perfect Democracy Amendments enacted, simply provide your email address and/or cell phone number and the physical address at which you are registered to vote.

-We will contact you when there are Champions of Democracy (or pro-democracy legislation) on the ballot in your state, congressional district, or legislative district or upcoming campaign events near you that might be of interest to you.
+We will contact you when there are Champions of Democracy (or pro-democracy legislation) on the ballot in your state, congressional district, or legislative district and notify you of upcoming campaign events near you that might be of interest to you.
 We will send you a link to the campaign websites of any Champions of Democracy who will be on the ballot in your district or information about the event.

 If you are not registered to vote, now would be a good time to register.
 When proposals for Personal Representation and Perfect Democracy Amendments are being voted on, or elections involving Champions of Democracy take place, every vote will matter.
 Your vote will matter.